-The Company assesses at each reporting date whether there is any objective evidence that a non financial asset or a group of non financial assets is impaired.
-If any such indication exists, the Company estimates the amount of impairment loss.
+The Group assesses at each reporting date whether there is any objective evidence that a non financial asset or a Group of non financial assets is impaired.
+If any such indication exists, the Group estimates the amount of impairment loss.

-An impairment loss is calculated as the difference between an asset's carrying amount and recoverable amount.
-Losses are recognised in the statement of profit and loss and reflected in an allowance account.
-When the Company considers that there are no realistic prospects of recovery of the asset, the relevant amounts are written off.
-If the amount of impairment loss subsequently decreases and the decrease can be related objectively to an event occurring after the impairment was recognised, then the previously recognised impairment loss is reversed through profit or loss.
+An impairment loss is calculated as the difference between an asset's carrying amount and the recoverable amount.
+Losses are recognised in the consolidated statement of profit and loss and reflected in an allowance account.
+When the Group considers that there are no realistic prospects of recovery of the asset, the relevant amounts are written off.
+If the amount of impairment loss subsequently decreases and the decrease can be related objectively to an event occurring after the impairment was recognised, then the previously recognised impairment loss is reversed through consolidated statement of profit and loss.